rwxrob/notes/My home lab/Upgrade Kubernetes cluster with Kubespray.md

 2. Determine the current versions of everything Kubespray installed
 3. Identify any custom changes (patches) to the Kubespray source diverting from upstream
 4. Determine the next minor Kubespray version (***never more than one version***)
-5. Study the next minor Kubespray version to determine changes
+5. Study the new version to determine changes—especially to core components
 ## Tips and caveats

 - Kubespray *only* supports upgrading one minor version at a time.